jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Hawkeye](http://vs.tcgbrowser.com/images/cards/big/COS-006.jpg) (MC)
 *Set: Cosmic Avengers*

 Hawkeye's **Custom Quiver** means he starts the game with his 4 different Custom Arrows Plot Twists set to the side.
 Once he's level 2, you may use **I Am the Weapon** to draw a random **Custom Arrows** card each turn.
 Once a custom Arrow card is in your hand, it acts just like a regular Plot Twist.
-Note that to be able to play any of them, Hawkeye must be face-up on your side, but for the Combat PLot Twists he doesn't have to be in the combat himself (he can shoot really far).
+Note that to be able to play any of them, Hawkeye must be face-up on your side, but for the Combat Plot Twists he doesn't have to be in the combat himself (he can shoot really far).

 Please note that if you choose **Magnetic** on the **Utility Arrowheads** card, you *can* move the enemy equipment to an unequipped character on your side.
 Some of Hawkeye's **Custom Arrows** Have keywords and terms that aren't explained in full on them: